raul23/search-ebooks/README.rst

 `:information_source:`

-  Only the book *Politics_ A Treatise on Government by Aristotle* whose two versions ``epub`` and ``txt`` correspond to the same translation could match the given string "turned into a democracy" which is found in the following part of the ``txt`` version:
+  Only the ebook *Politics_ A Treatise on Government by Aristotle* whose two versions ``epub`` and ``txt`` correspond to the same translation could match the given string "turned into a democracy" which is found in the following part of the ``txt`` version: